roomle-dev/roomle-dev.github.io/README.md

 npm run new
 ```

-This will run the vite setup, so you can quickly scaffold a new project to add to this GitHub pages page.
+This will run the vite setup and add the newly created folder to the "workspaces" entry in the root package.json, so you can quickly scaffold a new project, to add to this GitHub pages-page.

 ### Building